 “As we celebrate six decades in the Pacific Northwest and 25 years since opening our Seattle office, we are immensely proud of our rich history and enduring commitment to our clients and the region’s future,” says David Dahl, President and CEO of Whittier Trust.
 “We look forward to upholding our dedication to excellence and delivering tailored wealth management, family office and trust services for generations to come.”

 The Whittiers were visionaries who recognized the potential of the Pacific Northwest.
-Their passion for the region’s natural beauty initially led them to Goudge Island in British Columbia, which they purchased in the mid-1960s, and then to the San Juan Islands, where they dedicated themselves to philanthropic endeavors.
+Their passion for the region’s natural beauty initially led them to Goudge Island in British Columbia, which they purchased in 1949, and then to the San Juan Islands, where they dedicated themselves to philanthropic endeavors.

 Today, Whittier Trust’s support of local organizations—including the Friday Harbor Airport, Seattle’s Museum of Flight, San Juan Airlines, Shuttle Express and the San Juan Community Theater—continues to leave a lasting impact on the community.
 The Whittier Trust team remains actively engaged in supporting these vital entities.